strangerstudios/pmpro-courses/readme.txt

 === Paid Memberships Pro - Courses for Membership Add On ===
 Contributors: strangerstudios
-Tags: pmpro, membership, elearning, course, learning management system Requires at least: 5.0
+Tags: pmpro, membership, elearning, course, learning management system Requires at least: 5.4
-Tested up to: 5.6
+Tested up to: 5.8
-Stable tag: 0.1
+Stable tag: 1.0

-Creates courses and lessons for members only or integrates your Paid Memberships Pro site with LearnDash and LifterLMS.
+Create courses and lessons for members only or integrates your Paid Memberships Pro site with LearnDash and LifterLMS.

 == Description ==

-Creates courses and lessons for members only or integrates your Paid Memberships Pro site with LearnDash or LifterLMS.

 This plugin offers extended functionality for [membership websites using the Paid Memberships Pro plugin](https://wordpress.org/plugins/paid-memberships-pro/) available for free in the WordPress plugin repository.

-Choose from the built-in course and lessons module.
-You can create basic courses with lessons that require membership to access.
+Using the built-in course and lessons module, you can create basic courses with lessons that require membership to access.
 The built-in module also offers course progress tracking.

 Membership sites using LearnDash or LifterLMS as their LMS can use this integration plugin to restrict course access by membership level.